brillout/wildcard-api/readme.md

   // about the logged-in user available at `req.user`. context.user = req.user;

-  // We add authentication operations to the context object
+  // We add login and logout functions to the context object.
-  // in order to make them available to our endpoint functions. context.login = req.auth.login;
+  // That way we make them available to our endpoint functions. context.login = req.auth.login;
   context.logout = req.auth.logout;